tameika/swift-playground-readme-ios-0916/README.md

 ## Learning Objectives

 * Create a new playground file using Xcode.
-* Explain that a playground file is not **necessary** to application projects.
-It's used solely as a place to explore, without the need to create a project.
+* Explain that a playground file is used solely as a place to explore code without the need to create a project
-* Write code in the playground file
+* Write code in a playground file
-* Be familiar with the error message that appears when trying to change a **let** constant.
+* Recognize error message that appear when trying to change a **let** constant.

 ## Playgrounds